Transfer:

 The format that has taken over the digital video market, however, is mp4. mp4 is the name of a digital format for video files.
 It is the most widely use format for video worldwide.
 Youtube, Facebook, and many many other companies use mp4 (or convert your video to mp4 as you upload it).
 It is more compact (uses less storage) than other formats, and has options for many different uses and resolutions).

-Digital files are usually delivered on a hard drive, USB/Flash drive, via email, or linked to the cloud.
+Digital files from converted VCR tapes are usually delivered on a hard drive, USB/Flash drive, via email, or linked to the cloud.
 The best solution depends on your specific needs.
 The hard drive/USB option is most common – they hold a large amount of high quality video and are immediately available when you pick up your project.

 From time to time, a customer requires both DVD and digital files.
 DVDs for their parents, and mp4 files for the kids.
 One tidbit: if you get digital files, they can always (for now) be used to create DVDS.
 So, digital files serve as a backup for DVDs.
 If you get both formats, make sure that your conversion company gives you a break on the price!